Public speaking at planning and development control committee

 The committee sometimes considers other matters, for example planning enforcement action, Traffic Regulation Order consultations and confirmation of Tree Preservation Orders.
 Members of the public will not be invited to speak on these reports; however non-committee councillors can speak with the permission of the Chair.

-The applicant or their representative, anyone who has made a written objection, or a lead petitioner, can speak at the committee.
+The applicant or their representative, anyone who has made a written objection, or a lead petitioner, can speak at the committee by either attending the meeting in person at City Hall or from a remote Location by using a visual or by exception audio link facility provided by Democratic Services officers

-An elected member may also speak on an application within their ward.
+An elected member may also speak on an application within their ward in the same way.
 The Chair will only allow another non-committee member to speak in exceptional circumstances.

 A total of five minutes is allowed for each category of speaker - applicants, objectors and non-committee members.

-If you wish to speak at the committee you must let us know before noon on the day of the committee meeting.
+If you wish to speak at the committee you must let us know before noon on the day before the committee meeting.
 Objectors must have already submitted a written objection.

 By registering to speak you are accepting the conditions set out in this information.